Film Submission FAQ

 Are the Berlin Independent Film Festival and/or the Woche der Kritik (Berlin Critic’s Week) part of the Berlinale?

-No, both are festivals on their own and have no connection whatsoever to the Berlinale.
+No, both are festivals on their own and are not connected to the Berlinale programme.

 Do I get a confirmation on the submission of my film?